City of Clarence: Economy

 Despite the existence of small-scale manufacturing, agriculture, and viticulture, it is retail and government administration that provide the primary impetus of local economy.
-Centred upon the administrative and commercial centre of the city at Rosny Park, retail provides the largest sector of the local economy, much of which in generated through Eastlands Shopping Centre, and the nearby shops of Bligh Street and Bastick Street.
+Centred upon the administrative and commercial centre of the city at Rosny Park, retail provides the largest sector of the local economy, much of which in generated through Eastlands Shopping Centre, and the nearby shops of Bligh Street and Bayfield Street.

 The primary export product of the City of Clarence is now wine.
 Based primarily around the Coal River valley between Richmond and Acton Park, the city's viticulture industry is exemplified by European style wines, that are located at a similar latitude to French and German regions such as Champagne, Lorraine, Baden and Rheingau.

 Infrastructure

 Transport

 Despite excellent bus connections, there is a very high proportion of private car ownership within the City of Clarence.
 Despite this, many residents, particularly those that commute to Hobart for work, often chose to use public transportation for commuting.

-Clarence is connected to Glenorchy via the Bowen Bridge, and Hobart via the Tasman Bridge, both over the Derwent River.
+Clarence is connected to Glenorchy via the Bowen Bridge, and Hobart via the Tasman Bridge, both over the River Derwent.
 It is connected to Sorell at Midway Point by the 19th century historic convict built Sorell Causeway.
 The Sorrell Causway and Tasman Bridge both form part of the Tasman Highway (A3) which is the major east-west thoroughfare through the city.
-The East Derwent Highway (B32) also connects to the Tasman Bridge, but heads northwards instead, and eventually reconnects with the Midlands Highway (A1) at Bridgewater.
+The East Derwent Highway (B32) also connects to the Tasman Bridge, but heads northwards instead, and eventually reconnects with the Midland Highway (A1) at Bridgewater.

 Rosny Park Transit Mall serves as the hub for Metro Tasmania bus transportation within the city, which is the primary provider of public transportation in Clarence.
 Bus routes reach almost all major residential areas within the city.
 Ferry services operates services between Bellerive Quay and Sullivans Cove at peak times on weekdays.